NHL and NHLPA Reach CBA Deal: The Must-Know Details

 If it hits $4.8 billion quickly, the new upper limit will be calculated from actual hockey-related revenue from two seasons ago, plus the projected HRR from the immediately prior season.

-For first time since 2005, #NHL rookies will be able to earn (slightly) more on their entry-level contract.
-Individual “A” Bonus maximum is slated to increase from $850,000 to $1 million.

-Under the new deal, front-loaded long-term salary deals will no longer be permitted.
+Front-loaded long-term salary deals will no longer be permitted.
 Salary variability from the highest year to the lowest year will go from 50 per cent down to 35 per cent.

 No-trade/No-move Clauses:

 All no-trade and no-move clauses will travel with the player in the event of a trade, even if the player is traded before the clause kicks in.
-This means, if a player is dealt just days before his no-trade or no-move clause begins, the acquiring team cannot wipe out that clause and then trade the player at a later date, unless it does so under the terms of the original no-trade/no-move clause.
+This means, if a player is dealt just days before his no-trade or no-move clause kcks in, the acquiring team cannot wipe out that clause and then trade the player at a later date, unless it does so under the terms of the terms of the clause.

 No European Waivers: